Bidorai/bidorai-platform/frontend/shared/README.md

 # Shared

-Shared components and types for Bidorai frontend apps.
+Shared components and types for Bidovio frontend apps.